yezhengli-Mr9/doc-class/README.md

 - For training dataset (first block), `devresult.csv` are true label/ predicted label's on random sample of one tenth of all training dataset (techinque is the fast reservoir sampling); confusion matrix `devconfusion.png` is the corresponding one.
 - For DEV/ TEST dataset (second block), `result.csv` is true label/ predicted label on random sample of one tenth of all training dataset (techinque is the fast reservoir sampling); confusion matrix `confusion.png` is the corresponding one.
-6. If you want to run on a TEST file (rather than a DEV file which have the true underlying label), maybe you can just label 'A' before every line to follow training CSV's format.
-In this case, ```restult.csv``` gives you the predicted labels; in this case, confusion matrix `confusion.png` does not make sense so just ignore it.
+6. If you want to run on a **truly** TEST CSV (that is, rather than a DEV CSV which has the true underlying label), maybe you can just label 'A' before every line to follow training CSV's format and then use two buttons in the second block.
+In this case, ```result.csv``` gives you the predicted labels for TEST CSV; just ignore confusion matrix `confusion.png` since it does not make sense.

 ### For developer: initial setup for deployment on AWS EC2 (Ubuntu)